-Dr. Gregory Colburn, Medical Director of Radiation Therapy, has served as Chair of the Cancer Care Committee, Tumor Board, and Clinical Services Committee.
-Dr. Colburn has been instrumental in obtaining O’Connor’s American College of Surgeons accreditation.
+- Gregory Colburn, MD, medical director of radiation therapy: Dr. Colburn has served as chair of the Cancer Care Committee, Tumor Board and Clinical Services Committee.
+He has been instrumental in obtaining the American College of Surgeons accreditation for the hospital.

-Dr. Constance Bowie served as Chief of Staff of the O’Connor Hospital medical staff from 2005-2006.
-She became a fellow of the American College of Radiology, a distinction achieved by only 12 percent of ACR members.
+- Constance Bowie, MD: Dr. Bowie served as chief of staff of the O’Connor Hospital medical staff from 2005-2006.
+She became a fellow of the American College of Radiology, a distinction achieved only 12 percent of ACR members have achieved.

 For more information or to schedule an appointment, call 408.947.2995.
 Our hours are Monday through Friday, 8 a.m. to 4:30 p.m.